dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/enterprise-permissions.md

 id: "enterprise-permissions"
 ---

 The following permission sets are available for assignment for dbt Cloud Enterprise.
-Please contact your Account Manager to implement.
+Please contact your Account Manager to implement the permissions defined here.
 See [Seats and Users](https://docs.getdbt.com/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-seats-and-users) for more information on user licenses.

 ## Project level permission sets